 Forte Belvedere, an urban fortress built at the end of 1500’s to protect the “Oltrarno”, is located on Boboli hill, offering a wonderful panoramic view over Florence.
 Only a short distance from the Forte Belvedere you will find the Boboli Gardens (only the exit, the entrance is down below) and Villa Bardini with its beautiful gardens.

 Where can you find Other Pieces of the Exhibition?

 The show Ytalia recreates a connection between some of the more important arts of the city creating a network of places to visit.
 The itinerary starts with the Forte Belvedere where one can then procede to explore Boboli Gardens, Galleria Palatina, Galleria d’Arte Moderna, the Uffizi, Palazzo Vecchio, the Basilica di Santa Croce, both the the cloister and the Pazzi Chapel, Marino Marini Museum together with the Rucellai Chapel, and the Novecento Museum.

 The exhibition Ytalia will be visitable until 1 Ottobre 2017, everyday from Tuesday to Sunday from 10:30 am till 7:30 pm (last entrance at 6:30).

 The entrance fee is 3€, and it is included in the Firenze Card – for those who have opted to purchase one.
 There is a reduced ticket (2€) for those who have an entrance ticket to other museums that are hosting pieces of the show.

-Until October 1st a new bus, called Ataf Fb line, will connect the historical center with Forte Belvedere and Villa Bardini.
+Until the end of the exhibit, on October 1st a new bus, called Ataf FB (Forte Belvedere) line, will connect the historical center with Forte Belvedere and Villa Bardini.